heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {Share a welcome message introducing your open source project to your contributors.}

-## Contributing to {NAME}

-{Provide important information that contributors need to read before they contribute.}

-## License and Policies
+## {Name} Overview

+{Provide a brief description about your project.}

+## Code of Conduct

+{Provide a link to your code of conduct that you need contributors follow.}

+Please read our code of conduct to learn about our collection of rules, standards, values, and behavior expectations that contributors need to follow.

 ---